jeremy-ra/WebApp/README.md

 # WebApp
 Task for next improvement todo.
-- Add logging of text file in the layers.
+- Add logging in the layers.
-- Additional refactoring in the methods and improvement of the architecture.
+- Additional refactoring in the methods if needed and ui improvement.
 - Improve the unit test, add additional test scenarios.